What is BAS?

 The beauty of a BAS agent

 A lot of Australian businesses have an accountant or bookkeeper who can take care of their BAS and tax obligations.
-Besides checking that the BAS is accurate, these professionals can sometimes help lower your tax bill and give advice on improving business profitability.
+Besides checking that the BAS is accurate, these professionals can give advice on improving business profitability.

 Keeping BAS hassle free

 BAS is another admin job but it doesn’t have to be a big one.
-You just need to go through your accounts and pick out a few key pieces of information for the ATO.
 It mostly comes down to whether or not your accounts are up to date.
-If you have good bookkeeping habits, it won’t be a problem.
+If you do daily bank reconciliation and have good bookkeeping habits, it won’t be a problem.

 A BAS or tax agent and online accounting software like Xero can help keep you up to date, while minimising the workload.